What is English Literature?

 Are English A levels well-regarded by universities?

 Yes!
-All three A levels help students to develop their spoken and written communication skills.
+All three A levels in English help you to develop your spoken and written communication skills.
 They involve analysis, research and independence.
 These are essential preparation for undergraduate study and they also combine well with a whole variety of other subjects.

 I want to be a journalist.
 Which English A level would be best for me?